Good quality lead magnets are arguably one of the most important parts of any business that wants to start generating leads on autopilot.

 So, as your suspiciously overdressed, Lewis Hamilton Wannabe of an Uber driver might say…

-The best way to think of a lead magnet is that it’s effectively an irresistible, yet ethical ‘bribe’ offering something of real value to a prospect in exchange for their contact information (usually for free).
+The best way to think of a lead magnet is that it’s effectively an irresistible, yet ethical ‘bribe’.

-The primary goal of the Lead Magnet is to get potential customers into your marketing funnel and ultimately get you more customers.
+The primary goal of the Lead Magnet is to get potential customers into your marketing funnel; especially those who aren’t ready to buy right now.

-It’s the first step we take our customers through when exploring the customer value optimisation process.
+This is exactly why it’s the first step we take our own customers through when exploring the customer value optimisation process.